 Interview articulation

-Strengthens technical depth for explaining distributed-system fundamentals.
+Strengthens technical depth when explaining distributed-system mechanisms.

 Risk and trade-offs